When digital marketing started, it promised to do something that traditional marketers couldn’t do:

 This is a big one.

 A lot of people tend to focus too much on metrics that make them feel good but that don’t really have a meaningful impact on the business.

 These are called vanity metrics.

-Things like raw traffic, social shares, or a number of pageviews are common vanity metrics.
+Things like raw traffic, social shares, or the number of page views are common vanity metrics.

 That’s one of the benefits of sticking to a measurement plan—to avoid vanity metrics and focus on metrics that matter.